Traditional Polish dumplings, known as pierogi or perogies, are easy to make, and you can top them and stuff them with various creations.

 - Mulberry jam

-To finish them top with whipped cream, honey, maple syrup, agave syrup, blueberry syrup or even ice-cream.
+To finish them, top them with whipped cream, honey, maple syrup, agave syrup, blueberry syrup or even ice cream.

-You can make perogies savory or sweet with any filling but if you do make the sweet perogies add a bit of flour to the filling as that will help control the liquid.
+You can make perogies savory or sweet with any filling, but if you make sweet perogies, add a bit of flour to the filling to help control the liquid.

-We did make sweet dessert perogies as well and filled them with wild Saskatoon berries which Mellisa had picked in the summer and had frozen.
+We did make sweet dessert perogies filled with wild Saskatoon berries, which Mellisa had picked in the summer and had frozen.

-We added some sugar, flour, and cinnamon into the berries.
+We added some sugar, flour, and cinnamon to the berries.
 The smell in the house was lovely.

-The results of stuffing perogies are endless and if you have a creative imagination in the kitchen you can even make your signature perogies that your friends will love.
+The results of stuffing perogies are endless, and if you have a creative imagination in the kitchen, you can make your signature perogies that your friends will love.

 How To Cook Perogies

-I’ve also heard of people making a perogie casserole by layering the perogies in the casserole dish and adding layers of meats or vegetables even cheese in between.
+I’ve also heard of people making a perogie casserole by layering the perogies in the casserole.
+In between the layers of perogie, add meats, vegetables, cheeses, and sauce.

-We don’t use a perogie maker because our hands are the tools of the homemade perogies meal in our kitchen although I’m pretty sure you can find such a gadget on the market.
+We don’t use a perogie maker because our hands are the tools of our homemade perogies.

 You can also bake perogies in the oven and turn them over until they are golden brown.

-However, you can deep-fry perogies as I mentioned above or pan-fry them as well.
+However, as mentioned above, you can deep-fry perogies or pan-fry them.

 How To Store Homemade Perogies

-They are simple to store as well if you want to make big batches as we did for an easy meal during the week or weekend.
+They are also simple to store if you want to make big batches, as we did for an easy meal during the week or weekend.

-What I do is boil the perogies and then toss the perogies in olive oil followed by placing them separately on a tray to cool then pop them into freezer bags.
+What I do is boil the perogies and then toss them perogies in olive oil, followed by placing them separately on a tray to cool, then into freezer bags.

-Each bag of frozen perogies should be good up to 8 months in the freezer.
+Each bag of frozen perogies should be in the freezer for up to 8 months.

 How To Make Homemade Perogies